 vi Other strategic considerations

 Based on the latest trends in capital markets, there are signs that the outlook is due to improve, with numerous legislative changes, which will contribute to the growth of Turkish debt and equity markets.
 Depending on the macroeconomic conditions and Turkey's adoptive approach to such conditions, capital markets in Turkey are not likely to fall short of expectations in the coming year.

 Turkish securities law has been evolving as a separate area of practice, in parallel to the inflow of funds into the Turkish economy through capital markets and the development of a corporate governance culture.

 During the past few years, Turkey has solved most of its structural problems and achieved stable economic growth rates.
 This sound economic growth has pushed regulators to prepare new legislation, issue stimulating regulations and revoke regulatory impediments confronting entrepreneurs.
-Turkey's EU accession negotiations are another reason for the implementation of regulatory changes – to align the country's regulatory environment with the EU acquis.
-These circumstances created a fast-changing environment bearing substantial risks that would be difficult to calculate and live with, and also provide the opportunity to set precedents and shape the implementation of the law.
+Turkey's EU accession negotiations are another reason for the implementation of regulatory changes: to align the country's regulatory environment with the EU acquis.
+These circumstances have created a fast-changing environment bearing substantial risks that would be difficult to calculate and live with, and also provide the opportunity to set precedents and shape the implementation of the law.

 1 Ömer Çollak is a partner, Ökkeş Şahan is a counsel and Nazlı Tönük Çapan is an associate at Paksoy.